 - 2 red bell peppers, insides removed and chopped

-- 2 c. uncooked long-grain white rice
+- 2 c. uncooked long-grain white or brown rice or wild rice

 - 2 tsp. salt